| Introduction:

 Place the batteries in the battery holder (if they are not

-there already).
 Hook the other wire of the

 battery holder to the second connector.
 The propeller will